skyaxe97/tp/docs/UserGuide.md

 * If multiple notes with the same TITLE are found, all note titles containing the input will be displayed in a list.
 * Entering “Y” would further prompt for a change in title or description.
-Entering “N” would exit the command without deletion.
+Entering “N” would exit the command without any edits.
 * Entering “T” would show the current title and prompt for a new title.
 Entering “D” would show the current description and prompt for a new description.